 Despite imposing policies on smoking, pets, etc., some tenants will still violate their lease agreements.
 A rental property inspection is an opportunity to ensure that your tenants are complying with the terms of their lease.
 If you discover that they’ve breached their tenancy, you can take legal action against them.

 #2 Health and safety hazards

 As the landlord, you are responsible for maintaining the safety of your rental property.
 You must comply with the implied warranty of habitability, which obligates you to ensure that the unit meets basic safety standards.
-To remain compliant, you must remember your maintenance liabilities, such as providing your tenant with running water, maintaining utilities, supplying trash bins, and more.
+To remain compliant, you must remember your maintenance liabilities as a landlord.
+For instance, providing your tenant with running water, maintaining utilities, supplying trash bins, and more.

 #4 Illegal activity

 Landlords that turn a blind eye to illegal activities that are conducted on their property may face criminal charges.
 During the property inspection, you should look for signs of illegal activity, such as making, selling, and using drugs.
 You should then inform the authorities and proceed with eviction.